DataDog/documentation/content/en/observability_pipelines/setup/splunk.md

 <div class="alert alert-warning">Observability Pipelines is not available on the US1-FED Datadog site.</div>
 {{< /site-region >}}

-<div class="alert alert-info">Observability Pipelines only supports Splunk's HTTP Event Collector (HEC) protocol.</div>

 ## Overview

 The [Observability Pipelines Worker][1] can collect, process, and route logs and metrics from any source to any destination.
 Using Datadog, you can build and manage all of your Observability Pipelines Worker deployments at scale.

-This guide walks you through deploying the Worker in your common tools cluster and configuring Splunk to send logs through the Worker, to dual-write to Datadog.
+This guide walks you through deploying the Worker in your common tools cluster and configuring your Splunk Heavy/Universal Forwarders to send logs through the Worker, to dual-write to Datadog.

 {{< img src="observability_pipelines/guide/splunk/setup2.png" alt="A diagram of a couple of Splunk Heavy Forwarders sending their data through the Observability Pipelines aggregator." >}}

 ## Assumptions
-* You are using a log collector that is compatible with the Splunk HTTP Event Collector (HEC) protocol.
+* You are using a Splunk Heavy/Universal Forwarder, or a log collector compatible with the Splunk HTTP Event Collector (HEC) protocol.
 * You have administrative access to the collectors and the Splunk index where logs will be sent to.
 * You have administrative access to the clusters where the Observability Pipelines Worker is going to be deployed.
 * You have a common tools or security cluster for your environment to which all other clusters are connected.